Carlton Pennington's Campaign: Washington, D.C. "Doesn't Hear Us!"

-Pennington has lived most of his life in the 1st Congressional District.
+Carlton Pennington has lived most of his life in the 1st Congressional District.

 Carlton's father, Carlton Pennington Sr, from Glen Campbell, Pennsylvania, worked at Sandia National Labs and is retired.
-His mom, Maria de Carmen Jesus Pennington de Gonzales, was a teacher at Bernalillo Junior High.
-She died in 2020.
+His mother, Maria del Carmen Jesus

 He attended Emerson Elementary school, Wilson Middle school and graduated from Highland High School.
 Carlton attended Eastern New Mexico University earning a BS in Communication and then Northwestern School of Law.